-**In order to maximize your communication and productivity with your audience, please reference the best practices created by The Frameworks Institute on the Characteristics main page.
+**To maximize your communication and productivity with your audience, please reference the best practices created by The Frameworks Institute on the Are You Ready? main page.

 Data to inform the discussion around this characteristic.